4 minutes

 4. When are probiotics taken?

-5. How much probiotics should I take?
+5. How much probiotic should I take?

 6. How do you store probiotics?